marklogic/marklogic-kubernetes/README.md

 6. After all pods are upgraded, access the Admin Interface on bootstrap host to check there is configuration and/or security database upgrade and/or effective version change.
 If yes, Admin Interface will prompt you to click OK to upgrade otherwise you are done.
 7. Verify the upgrade, check the version of MarkLogic on Admin console or by accessing server logs or you can run any required tests for your release.
-8. If you've multi group MarkLogic cluster, each release corresponding to a MarkLogic group needs to be upgraded by following above procedure.
+8. If upgrading a multi-group MarkLogic cluster, each release corresponding to a MarkLogic group needs to be upgraded by following above procedure.
 Note: If all the nodes in the groups are not updated to the same MarkLogic version then you will see difference in the version and effective version of the MarkLogic cluster.

 ## Upgrading MarkLogic version and MarkLogic Kubernetes Helm Chart version at once